Introduction

 Export C and H Files

-The Widgets, Components, Screens, images, fonts, etc., can be converted to .C/.H files having plain LVGL code.
-The exported code works the same way as if it was written by the user.
+The exported code works the same way as if it were written by the user.

-In this case, the XML files are not required anymore to run the C code (unless modifications may be made later and code is exported again).
+In this case, the XML files are not required anymore to run the C code.

-The XML files were used only during editing/implementing the Widgets and Components to save recompilation time and optionally leverage other useful UI Editor features.
+The XML files are used only during the editing/implementation of the Widgets, Components, and Screens to save recompilation time and optionally leverage other useful UI Editor features.